stryan/materia/docs/markdown/resources.md

 These resources are installed into the Quadlet directory.
 Removing them does not remove the created Quadlet (container,volume,etc) on the host unless `cleanup` is enabled.

+Container and Pod units will be restarted automatically when their associated files are updated.
+This behaviour can be controlled with the `NoRestart` component setting.

 The following file types are quadlets: `.container`,`.volume`,`.pod`,`.network`,`.build`,`.image` and `.kube`.

 ### Data Resources